RichardLitt/knowledge/words.md

 lexicographical order, n. mathematics term for alphabetic order which includes numbers hegiras, n. an exodus or migration. janjaweed, n.
 African reavers.
-From an Arabic phrase meaning 'devils on horseback'
+From an Arabic phrase meaning 'devils on horseback' satori, n. sudden enlightenment wuxia, n. a genre of Chinese fiction or cinema featuring itinerant warriors of ancient China, often depicted as capable of superhuman feats of martial arts. pirogue, n. a long, narrow canoe made from a single tree trunk, especially in Central America and the Caribbean. pomological, adj. related to the story of apples